Bartholomey/the_lake_redoubt/julija/20_chapter_twenty.md

 **153**

-Sometimes, something sends my inner eyes back in time to re-experience a moment or event.
+Sometimes, something sends my inner eyes back in time to reëxperience a moment or event.
 During that process, Julija is standing in the background, silently, as if judging me.
 Just to be clear: when I said she is standing behind me – that’s her spirit.
 The sun does not radiate from beneath her skin in that form.
 The summoned Julija is different.

 **154**